European equities hit by factory data; Ebola triggers U.S. caution

 The euro zone data, along with a report on slowing euro zone inflation on Tuesday, underscored the contrasting monetary policy outlooks of the U.S. Federal Reserve and the European Central Bank.
 The ECB meets on Thursday, and its accommodative stance has had investors favoring the dollar over the euro.

-The euro, down 0.1 percent at $1.2615, continued to inch lower, but pare declines to climb back above the $1.26 mark, a level it had held for two years until Tuesday.
+The euro EUR=, down 0.1 percent at $1.2615, continued to inch lower, but pare declines to climb back above the $1.26 mark, a level it had held for two years until Tuesday.

 Oil prices were initially helped by Chinese PMI data before fading late in the session.
 China's PMI stayed at 51.1, modestly above the 50 level that separates growth from contraction and just above the 51 forecast.